HYDROLOGY Flow Variability

 The composite ranking (average of five group scores), identified two clusters of watersheds that scored in the moderately impacted category, one in the northwest and one in the northeast.
 The watersheds in the northwest scored lower due to low monthly discharge, whereas watersheds in the northeast received low scores because of high variability and extreme conditions.
 The remainder of the watersheds generally scored between the least and moderately impacted ranking.
 Interestingly, no region of the state consistently scored as severely altered for multiple categories.
 Despite the generally moderate scores for the composite flow variability score, there were watersheds identified as heavily impacted based on specific hydrologic descriptors.

-Scores for the Magnitude of Monthly Water Conditions were low for western watersheds, with multiple watersheds in the Red River Basin and upper Minnesota River Basin categorized as heavily impacted.
+Scores for the Magnitude of Monthly Water Conditions were low for western watersheds, with multiple watersheds in the Red River Basin and Upper Minnesota River Basin categorized as heavily impacted.
 These watersheds had lower than expected flows in the winter, summer and fall months.
-Watersheds in the northeast scored as heavily impacted for Rate and Frequency of Water Condition Change identified several heavily impacted watersheds.
+Watersheds in the northeast scored as heavily impacted for Rate and Frequency of Water Condition Changes.
 Downstream flows in these watersheds are influenced by dams and steep terrain.
 The remaining groups of variables do not identify large-scale patterns, but do identify some isolated watersheds that are heavily impacted.

 Hydrologic conditions influence water quality through dilution and can increase erosion (Ward and Stanford 1979, Hildebrand, S. G. (Ed.)
 1980).
 Contaminant concentration reaches a maximum at low flows, thus the frequency, duration and magnitude of low flows are important when assessing the potential for high contaminant concentration.